roberttaylor426/ws-lambda-workshop/README.md

 From the terminal run `npx serverless deploy`.
 Within a couple of minutes you should have a WebSocket API created under API Gateway, and a Lambda deployed to handle connection events.

-If you inspect your API using the [aws cli](https://aws.amazon.com/cli/) by running `aws apigatewayv2 get-apis`, the `ProtocolType` should confirm it is indeed a WebSocket API.
+If you inspect your API with the [aws cli](https://aws.amazon.com/cli/) by running `aws apigatewayv2 get-apis`, the `ProtocolType` should confirm it is indeed a WebSocket API.

 ### Let's connect!